Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Legacy Wine Trail and a mountain on its background

 If Virginia is for lovers, then Maryland is for wine lovers.
-In the rural parts of Brandywine, MD there’s a group of vineyards and wineries that are all within a few miles of each other on what’s known as the Legacy Wine Trail
+In the rural parts of Brandywine, Maryland, there’s a group of vineyards and wineries that are all within a few miles of each other.
+It’s known as the Legacy Wine Trail.

 It’s about 35 minutes from Washington DC, making it an excellent option for your DC day trips if you don’t want to venture too far.
 At any of these locations, you can pop in and ask for a tasting, or grab one of their wine flights to see which vintage lights up your taste buds.